 The variations of the main elements of the transformed hydraulic conductivity (normalised with respect to its initial value) due to the prescribed macroscale conditions and the resultant microscale effects are provided in Figure \ref{Hydraulic}.
-Finally, for the sake of comparison with linear poroelasticity, the profiles of the forth order tensor $\Tens M$ and the second order tensor $\tens Q$ (which are constants in linear poroelasticity), respectively, under $\nabla_{\vect X} \vect u^{(0)}$ and $p^{(0)}$ are provided in Figures \ref{Mijkl_reference}, \ref{Mijkl_deformed}, \ref{Q_11}.
-Biot modulus is also computed and provided in Figure \ref{Biot_Modulus} showing the variations of this model parameter (which is constant in linear poroelasticity) under large deformations and using the present ALE-based method.
+Finally, for the sake of comparison with linear poroelasticity, the profiles of the forth order tensor $\Tens M$, the second order tensor $\tens Q$, and Biot modulus (which are constants in linear poroelasticity) under $\nabla_{\vect X} \vect u^{(0)}$ and $p^{(0)}$ are provided in Figure \ref{Poroelastic}.

-\subsection{Data-Driven approach using ANNs}
+\subsection{Data-driven approach using ANNs}

 In this section, we introduce ANNs as a surrogate for the solid cell problems that provide micro-macro scales link.
 We choose ANNs for this task because of the complexities enforced by the strong interrelation between the pore pressure and macroscale deformation gradient.
-The latter interrelation is due to, firstly, the pore pressure Neumann B.C. introduced via Equation \eqref{SolidcellBC} depends on the leading order Piola transformation, secondly, the macroscale displacement gradient results in a body force-type load and, thirdly, a neo-Hookean hyperelastic model is adopted which is nonlinear thus, the simple superposition of the effects is not valid.
+This interrelation is due to, firstly, the pore pressure Neumann B.C. (introduced via Equation \eqref{SolidcellBC}) which depends on the leading order Piola transformation, secondly, the macroscale displacement gradient which results in a body force-type load and, thirdly, a neo-Hookean hyperelastic model which is nonlinear.
+Thus, a simple superposition of the effects is not valid.